tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 The document is written for readers with a practical need to work with data quality assessments.
 It assumes no formal training in ontologies or software development, but may reference those areas for context.

-### 1.3 Associated Documents
+### 1.3 Associated Documents (non-normative)

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

 The set of information most relevant to users of Biodiversity Data Quality (BDQ) Tests can be found in the following subset of resources:

-- [**BDQ Tests and Assertions**](../../bdqtest/index.md) Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
+- [**BDQ Tests and Assertions**](../../bdqtest/index.md) - Defines how each Test is modeled using standard vocabulary terms and how it should behave under various conditions.
-- [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) Provides a concise, easy-to-read reference about the BDQ Tests.
+- [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
-- **BDQ User's Guide** For anyone interested in how to use the BDQ Tests in practice.
+- **BDQ User's Guide** - For anyone interested in how to use the BDQ Tests in practice.
 This document.
-- [**BDQ Implementer's Guide**](../implementers/index.md) For anyone interested in the technical implementation of the BDQ Tests.
+- [**BDQ Implementer's Guide**](../implementers/index.md) - For anyone interested in the technical implementation of the BDQ Tests.
-- [**BDQ Supplemental Information**](../../supplement/index.md) This supplementary information may be relevant for curators, aggregators, data publishers, data analysts, programmers/developers and other practitioners who wish to understand, evaluate and/or improve the quality of biodiversity data within their domain.
+- [**BDQ Supplemental Information**](../../supplement/index.md) - This supplementary information may be relevant for curators, aggregators, data publishers, data analysts, programmers/developers and other practitioners who wish to understand, evaluate and/or improve the quality of biodiversity data within their domain.
 This document provides some key developmental issues in the building of the BDQ standard that are not covered in other documents within the standard.
 This document may also be useful to those seeking to evaluate their current Tests or generate additional Tests for their domain.

-### 1.4 Status of the content of this document
+### 1.4 Status of the content of this document (normative)

-Each sections of this document is marked as normative or non-normative.
+Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

-Any sentence or phrase beginning with "For example" or "e.g." is non-normative.
+Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.

-### 1.5 RFC 2119 key words
+### 1.5 RFC 2119 key words (normative)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

-### 1.6 Namespace abbreviations
+### 1.6 Namespace abbreviations (non-normative)

 The following namespace abbreviations are used in this document: